YJDoc2/hexo-theme-ascent/README.md

 - body width is changed from 32em -> 45 em, and correspondigly the code block width is changed
 - move the sans/serif and light/dark button to top
 - change archive style to not have toggle, and instead be a simple list
+- change 'x' to '•' and add margin in article meta info